 This is the provision of hot food or hot non-alcoholic drink to members of the public between the hours of 23:00 to 05:00, for consumption either on or off the premises.
-This will relate primarily to night cafes and takeaway food outlets.
+This will relate primarily to night cafes and take-away food outlets.
 However, if you have a late bar, and want to serve tea/coffee, you must have this permission.

 If you run a hotel or holiday park and are only supplying hot food or drink to guests, permission for late night refreshment is not required.
 The same is true if you are an employer supplying to one of your employees.
-If you have vending machines or are providing hot food or drink free of charge then a Premises Licence will also not be required.
+If you have vending machines supplying hot drinks where the public can access, pay and operate the machine without staff involvement or are providing hot food or drink free of charge then a Premises Licence will also not be required.
+Note that the supply of hot food from vending machines is still licensable if the food has been heated on the premises.